adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ## 2.1 Making/editing fonts

-### `psautohint`
+### `otfautohint`

-This program is the Adobe auto-hinter and lives in [its own project repo](https://github.com/adobe-type-tools/psautohint).
-It is used by several AFDKO tools and is installed automatically via AFDKO's project requirements.
+This program is the Adobe auto-hinter.
+It is used by several AFDKO tools.

 It can be applied to both OpenType/CFF and Type 1 fonts.
 Works with Type 1 and OpenType/CFF fonts only.